SkinnyDevi/MU-VR-Experience/README.md

 Once again in the billboard, the users is able to see the short film trailer images, as well as all rating percentage based on other user rating submissions.

 Pay attention to the following flow chart for a simpler way to visualize the process.

+**The user may exit to the main reception room at any time.*

 ![How It Works Flow Chart](https://raw.githubusercontent.com/SkinnyDevi/MU-VR-Experience/develop/readme-assets/images/how-it-works.png)